 Mistake #3: Using Low-Quality or Blurry Photos

 Your photos are a reflection of the effort you're willing to put in.
 Blurry, pixelated, or poorly lit images signal carelessness.
 It suggests you're not serious about dating.
 Always choose sharp, well-lit photos.
-Every smartphone made in the last five years is capable of taking great pictures-there's no excuse for poor quality.
+Every smartphone made in the last five years is capable of taking great pictures.
+There's no excuse for poor quality.

 Mistake #4: Falling for Clichés (The Fish Pic)